A Dilaton Sum Rule for the Conformal Anomaly Form Factor in QCD at Order $\alpha_s$: Conclusions

 \section{Conclusions}

 We have shown that sum rules associated with interactions linked to the conformal anomaly impose crucial constraints on the absorptive parts of the corresponding anomaly form factor.
 Our findings reveal that, under a wide range of kinematic conditions, the spectral density of this anomaly can exhibit unexpected behaviors, including the emergence of dilaton-like interpolating states in the correlators.
 Depending on the kinematic configuration, contributions may cancel, or appear as poles or cuts in the complex plane of the stress-energy tensor's momentum.
 Notably, even when mass effects convert a pole into a cut in the spectral densities, the sum rule remains effectively satisfied due to the emergence of a pole.
 This behavior reflects the analytic structure of the amplitudes and the intrinsic characteristics of the interactions.\\ The breaking of conformal symmetry is thus intimately tied to the appearance of massless intermediate states.
 Combining this analysis with our earlier study of chiral and gravitational anomaly form factors, we observe that in the conformal and on-shell limits, anomaly poles behave as true propagating degrees of freedom.
 Conversely, the introduction of mass effects and renormalization corrections complicates the spectral structure but preserves the sum rule.
 These phenomena have been explored through both perturbative methods and momentum-space conformal field theory ($CFT_p$), which decomposes correlation functions into transverse and longitudinal components.\\ It would be interesting to investigate how the specific constraints on the partonic correlator, as we have explored, manifest at the hadronic level, particularly in the analysis of gravitational form factors for the pion and proton.
-We hope to return to the analysis of this point in future work.

-\centerline{\bf Acknowledgements} This work is partially supported by INFN, inziativa specifica {\em QG-sky}, by the the grant PRIN 2022BP52A MUR "The Holographic Universe for all Lambdas" Lecce-Naples, and by the European Union, Next Generation EU, PNRR project "National Centre for HPC, Big Data and Quantum Computing", project code CN00000013.
+Another noteworthy aspect of this analysis is its potential implications for general gravitational scatterings in the eikonal limit involving photons and gravitons, which will be explored in forthcoming works. \centerline{\bf Acknowledgements} This work is partially supported by INFN, inziativa specifica {\em QG-sky}, by the the grant PRIN 2022BP52A MUR "The Holographic Universe for all Lambdas" Lecce-Naples, and by the European Union, Next Generation EU, PNRR project "National Centre for HPC, Big Data and Quantum Computing", project code CN00000013.